 Camp Tannadoonah is located on the north shore of beautiful Birch Lake.
 The waterfront is the hub for many activities at camp, including swimming, fishing, canoeing, kayaking, sailing, stand up paddleboarding, waterskiing, and wakeboarding.
 All of our water activities require a highly-trained, vigilant staff to keep our campers safe.

 We train all of our waterfront staff right here at Camp Tannadoonah.
-Miss Amber, our camp director, has been a certified Lifeguard since 1995, and spent five summers as a member of the waterfront staff at Camp Tannadoonah, and also worked as a lifeguard and swim instructor for the Davison Athletic Club and for South Bend Parks and Recreation.
+Miss Amber, our CEO, has been a certified Lifeguard since 1995, and spent five summers as a member of the waterfront staff at Camp Tannadoonah, and also worked as a lifeguard and swim instructor for the Davison Athletic Club and for South Bend Parks and Recreation.
 In 2001, Miss Amber served as the Waterfront Director at Camp Tannadoonah.
 Miss Amber is a Red Cross certified Lifeguard Instructor, and personally trains and certifies our lifeguards at camp prior to the start of each camp season.

 All of our lifeguards are also required to arrive at staff training a few days early for a special waterfront training session.
 During this session, the Waterfront Director provides training specific to our waterfront environment, and confirms that all of the lifeguards are capable, vigilant, and mature individuals.
 We know that when it comes to water safety, there is no substitute for watchful, well-trained staff!